Aantrreksh/sql-query/sqlref/sql_reference.template.md

 The `FLATTEN` table transformation function creates a flat list of columns by concatenating all nested column names with _.
 You can optionally also combine `FLATTEN` with `CLEANCOLS`.

 You can wrap your external table definition optionally with the `CLEANCOLS` table transformation function.
 It preprocesses your input table before query compilation by renaming all columns that have characters that are NOT supported by certain target formats, such as Parquet.
 These characters are `,`, `;`, `,,,`, `=`, `(`, `)`, `{`, and `}`.
 They are replaced by the corresponding URL-encoded representation, for example, %20 for space (` `).
 This function allows you to write results, for example, into Parquet, without the need to provide column by column alias names in your SQL when your input data has columns with these characters.
 A typical situation is the existence of space (` `) in input columns.

 For example, you can use `SELECT * FROM CLEANCOLS(cos://us-geo/sql/iotmessages STORED AS JSON) INTO cos://us-geo/mybucket/myprefix STORED AS PARQUET` to produce a result set that can be stored as is into Parquet target format.

 If you wrap your external table definition with the `DESCRIBE` table transformer, the table does not show its actual content but the schema that is inferred from the objects in {{site.data.keyword.cos_full}} instead.
 With this function you can explore the schema before you author your actual SQL statements against it.

 When you use the `DESCRIBE` table transformer in your SQL statement, the default output format is JSON instead of CSV.

 You can also wrap `DESCRIBE` around the other table transformers to explore the transformed table schema.
 However, you cannot wrap other table transformers around the `DESCRIBE` transformer.

 <!--include-svg src="./svgfiles/tableTransformer.svg" target="./diagrams/tableTransformer.svg" alt="syntax diagram for an table transformer" layout="@break@" -->

-<h3 id="tableValuedFunction">tableValuedFunction</h3>
+### tableValuedFunction
+{: #tableValuedFunction}

 A table-valued function returns a relation, that is, a set of rows.
 An example of a table-valued function is `range()`.
 For more information, see [SQL functions](/docs/sql-query?topic=sql-query-sqlfunctions#sqlfunctions).